-50. Annual general meeting
+49. Annual general meeting

-- (1) The board must determine the date, time and place of the annual general meeting. - (2) If it is proposed to hold the annual general meeting more than 6 months after the end of the Association's financial year, the General Manager must apply to the Commissioner for permission under section 50(3)(b) of the Act within 4 months after the end of the financial year. - (3) The ordinary business of the annual general meeting is as follows - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then if the minutes of that meeting have not yet been confirmed; - (b) to receive and consider - (i) the board's annual report on the Association's activities during the preceding financial year; and - (ii) if the Association is a tier 1 association, the financial statements of the Association for the preceding financial year presented under Part 5 of the Act; and

-- (iii) if the Association is a tier 2 association or a tier 3 association, the financial report of the Association for the preceding financial year presented under Part 5 of the Act; - (iv) if required to be presented for consideration under Part 5 of the Act, a copy of the report of the review or auditor's report on the financial statements or financial report; - (c) to elect the board members; - (d) if applicable, to appoint or remove a reviewer or auditor of the Association in accordance with the Act. - (4) Any other business of which notice has been given in accordance with these rules may be conducted at the annual general meeting.
+- (1) The Board must determine the date, time and place of the annual general meeting. - (2) If it is proposed to hold the annual general meeting more than 6 months after the end of the Association's financial year, the secretary must apply to the Commissioner for permission under section 50(3)(b) of the Act within 4 months after the end of the financial year. - (3) The ordinary business of the annual general meeting is as follows - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then if the minutes of that meeting have not yet been confirmed; - (b) to receive and consider - (i) the Board's annual report on the Association's activities during the preceding financial year; and - (ii) the financial statements of the Association for the preceding financial year presented under Part 5 of the Act; and - (iii) if required to be presented for consideration under Part 5 of the Act, a copy of the report of the review or auditor's report on the financial statements or financial report; - (c) to elect the office holders of the Association and other Board members; - (d) to appoint or remove a reviewer or auditor of the Association in accordance with the Act; - (e) to confirm or vary the entrance fees, subscriptions and other amounts (if any) to be paid by members. - (4) Any other business of which notice has been given in accordance with these rules may be conducted at the annual general meeting. - (5) Quorum for an annual general meeting is 10 per cent of the membership.

-51. Special general meetings
+50. Special general meetings

-- (1) The board may convene a special general meeting. - (2) The board must convene a special general meeting if at least 20% of the members require a special general meeting to be convened. - (3) The members requiring a special general meeting to be convened must - (a) make the requirement by written notice given to the General Manager; and - (b) state in the notice the business to be considered at the meeting; and - (c) each sign the notice. - (4) The special general meeting must be convened within 28 days after notice is given under subrule (3)(a). - (5) If the board does not convene a special general meeting within that 28 day period, the members making the requirement (or any of them) may convene the special general meeting. - (6) A special general meeting convened by members under subrule (5) - (a) must be held within 3 months after the date the original requirement was made; and - (b) may only consider the business stated in the notice by which the requirement was made. - (7) The Association must reimburse any reasonable expenses incurred by the members convening a special general meeting under subrule (5).
+- (1) The Board may convene a special general meeting. - (2) The Board must convene a special general meeting if at least 20% of the members require a special general meeting to be convened. - (3) The members requiring a special general meeting to be convened must - (a) make the requirement by written notice given to the secretary; and - (b) state in the notice the business to be considered at the meeting; and - (c) each sign the notice. - (4) The special general meeting must be convened within 28 days after notice is given under subrule (3)(a). - (5) If the Board does not convene a special general meeting within that 28 day period, the members making the requirement (or any of them) may convene the special general meeting. - (6) A special general meeting convened by members under subrule (5) - (a) must be held within 3 months after the date the original requirement was made; and - (b) may only consider the business stated in the notice by which the requirement was made. - (7) The Association must reimburse any reasonable expenses incurred by the members convening a special general meeting under subrule (5).

-52. Notice of general meetings
+51. Notice of general meetings